 Consultants are often considered discretionary line-items in corporate budgets.
-Be sure to demonstrate your value to the client by providing tangible, highquality work products.
+Provide frequent written and verbal communication to document your work in progress.

 Multiple Clients

 Over the course of your consulting career, you may encounter potential conflict of interest situations or areas where you possess confidential knowledge that could benefit your current client.
 In the interest of your professional reputation and that of your clients and consulting partners, be sensitive to legal and ethical obligations.